UdelaRInterior/ansible-role-firewall-proxmox/README.md

 local_path_to_lxc_firewall_file: "{{ playbook_dir }}/files/{{ project_lxc_firewall_file }}"
 ```

-Run the following playbook, enable the firewall for the cluster and configure (based on the .fw files) the desired rules for each container:
+Run the following playbook, enable the firewall for the cluster and configure (based on the .fw files) the desired rules for each host:

     - name: Enable and configure Proxmox firewall for the containers declared in pve_containers_group
       hosts: pve_containers_group